MaxPiLab/handson-iot-raspberrypi/doc/git_on_rpi.md

 # Git on Rsapberry Pi

-Git is a free and open source distruibuted version control system.
-To install Git on to your to Raspberry Pi run the following command Sudo apt-get install git-core
-This will install the core git files on to your raspberry pi To download Git files you can use the following command “git clone git://website/stuff/program.git”

 if you want to share your code between several computers, you’ll need a Git server.

 One of these tools is Git.
-Git is great for managing versions of a project, whether you’re alone working on this project or not.
-This tool can be used on a single computer without any problem.
  However, if you want to share your code between several computers, you’ll need a Git server.
 That’s what we’ll build in this tutorial.

 ## A Git server?

+Git is a free and open source distruibuted version control system.
+Git is great for managing versions of a project, whether you’re alone working on this project or not.
+This tool can be used on a single computer without any problem.
 The problems come when you want to share your code, either publicly or between two or more of your computers.
 In this case, you need a place to send your modifications, so they can be retrieved on the other computers.
+For this you need a **Git** server.

-With Git you can do following
+With Git you can do following things:
-things:

-1. you can modify your code
+**1.** you can modify your code
-2. you can send your changes to the server
+**2.** you can send your changes to the server
-3. on another computer, you or anybody else downloads the changes from the server
-4. new changes are made from this other computer
-5. these changes are sent to the server so that others can download them, and so on.
+**3.** on another computer, you or anybody else downloads the changes from the server **4.** new changes are made from this other computer **5.** these changes are sent to the server so that others can download them, and so on.
-6. A Git server is basically a computer connected to the Internet on which we can store Git repositories.
-Any computer can be used for
-that and, here, we’ll use a Raspberry Pi, as it has the advantage of being a very low cost option, while giving good performance.
+**6.** A Git server is basically a computer connected to the Internet on which we can store Git repositories.
+Any computer can be used   for that and, here, we’ll use a Raspberry Pi, as it has the advantage of being a very low cost option, while giving good performance.

 ## Why create our own server?